dijkstracula/solvent/paper/report.md

 ## From base types to logical qualifiers

-> Some transition is needed here.
-Not sure yet what it should be.
-> we should also maybe explicitly use the phrase "give up" here.

-Refinement predicates are drawn from arithmetic and relational expressions over integer, boolean, and array sorts, and conjunctions thereof.
-Their terminals are either (well-typed) constants, program variables, or the special value variable bound within the type itself.
+We've previously seen the refining predicate's constraint domain ought to be carefully chosen: in order to maintain decidable reconstruction and automation, we have to give up on arbitrary program expressions and propositions that we might enjoy in a higher-order logic like Coq, Agda, or HOL.
+To that end:  concretely, refinement predicates are drawn from arithmetic and relational program expressions involving integer, boolean, and array sorts, and conjunctions thereof.
 (While not exhaustively enumerated in the paper, the precise possible predicate types are documented [in the authors' implementation of liquid types for OCaml](https://github.com/ucsd-progsys/dsolve/blame/master/README#L97-L154).)
-In other words, the quantifier-free theory of linear arithmetic and uninterpreted functions (QF-UFLIA)!
+With a bit of squinting, we can see that these comprise the quantifier-free theory of linear arithmetic and uninterpreted functions (QF-UFLIA)!

 It's clear that liquid types are more restrained in their expressivity than full dependent types, for which type checking and reconstruction quickly wander into the realm of undecidability[@SystemFUndecidable].
-But, the tradeoff pays dividends:  Since QF-UFLIA is decidable, so too is the _typechecking_ of a liquid type, since off-the-shelf SMT solvers like [Yices](https://yices.csl.sri.com/) or Z3 can be used to check whether a refinement predicate in this logic is valid.
-It's interesting that the initial paper[@LiquidTypesPLDI08] mentions using an SMT solver almost as an afterthought, whereas the subsequent work([@LiquidTypesDSVerificationPLDI09], [@RefinementTypesForHaskell], [@LowLevelLiquidTypesPOPL10], [@GradualLiquidTypeInference]) makes sure to mention it explicitly and right in the abstract.
+But, the tradeoff pays dividends:  Since QF-UFLIA is decidable, so too is the _typechecking_ and _reconstruction_ of a liquid type, since off-the-shelf SMT solvers like [Yices](https://yices.csl.sri.com/) or Z3 can be used to check whether refinement predicate in this logic is valid.
+It's interesting that the initial paper[@LiquidTypesPLDI08] mentions using an SMT solver almost as an afterthought, whereas the subsequent work([@LiquidTypesDSVerificationPLDI09], [@RefinementTypesForHaskell], [@LowLevelLiquidTypesPOPL10], [@GradualLiquidTypeInference]) makes sure to mention it explicitly and right in the abstract, suggesting that bringing this particular kind of magic to bear reasonated with the research community.

 ## Subtyping as implication

-> Again some transition is needed.
-Maybe it's just that the above par
-> feels a little out of place.

-Unifying a refinement predicate with another, to a first approximation, reduces to a validity check between the candidate types - checking whether the inhabitants of two types are the same is equivalent to asking whether the models of the two predicates are the same under some typing environment
-$\Gamma$.
+Subtype polymorphism is an important component of many type systems, but introduces complications that language designers need to carefully consider since subtyping, anecdotally, tends to interact with language features in non-trivial and unanticipated ways[@TaPL].

-This intuition lets us build a straightforward subtyping relationship for refinement predicates: recalling Liskov[@LiskovKeynote], `T1` is a subtype of `T2` if occurrences of the more abstract `T2` can be transparently substituted for `T1`.
-Stated more logically: `T1` is _stronger_ as it places more constraints on its inhabitants than `T2`.
-Determining whether T1 subsumes T2 is therefore checking the validity of the implication T1 $\implies$ T2 under
+Subtyping is defined in terms of a _subsumption_ relation between two types: recalling Liskov[@LiskovKeynote], `T1` is a subtype of `T2` if occurrences of the more abstract `T2` can be transparently substituted for `T1`.
+This intuition lets us build a straightforward subtyping relationship for refinement
+predicates: Stated in the language of logic: `T1` is _stronger_ as it places more constraints on its inhabitants than `T2`.
+Framed in a logical context, asking whether the inhabitants of one type are subsumed by another is equivalent to asking whether the is therefore checking the validity of the implication T1 $\implies$ T2 under some context $\Gamma$.
-$\Gamma$.
 This gives us `True` and `False` as the extrema of our subtyping relation, as we would expect; we will see shortly that by constraining the space of possible subtypes that we explore, we form a lattice with `True` and `False` as our top and bottom, respectively.

 $$